10Kft/10kft-api/sections/zapier-integration.md

   <img src="../assets/make-a-zap/filter-options.png" alt="email filter options" width="480">

 Familiarize yourself with the different types of users and assignables available in 10,000ft when designing your 10,000ft Zaps so you can get the result you are trying to achive with your integration.
-Contact 10,000ft support with any questions.
+See [10,000ft API documentation](../README.md) for more details on specific attributes.

 ## Triggers